Top 10 Internet tips and tricks

 Get the most out of every search result.
 If you are not finding what you want try surrounding the text in quotes.
 For example, searching for 'computer help' without quotes returns results with "computer" and "help" anywhere on the page.
 However, if you search for "computer help" with the quotes it only return pages with "computer" and "help" next to each other.

 Tip: In every search box you can press enter instead of using the mouse to click the Search button.

 Try alternative browsers

 Most computer users use the default browser that comes included with the computer, with Microsoft Windows this is Internet Explorer.
 There are many great alternative browsers that are all free to download and use and may have features your current browser does not include.
 Below are a few of our favorites, try one or try them all.

 Install plugins and add-ons

 All of the above alternative browsers also have a large community of volunteers who develop add-ons and plugins that can be added into the browser.
-Each of these browsers has hundreds of thousands of these add-ons that can do such things like the current weather in your browser window, changing its color, and adding additional functionality.
+Each of these browsers has hundreds of add-ons that can do such things like the current weather in your browser window, changing its color, and adding additional functionality.

 Make sure your browser and its plugins are up-to-date

 An Internet browser can have many plugins that give it additional functionality.
 For example, Adobe Flash is a great way to bring movies and other animated content to the Internet.
 Keeping these plugins up-to-date is vital for your computer stability and also security.
 Using the below tool you can quickly verify if your plugins are up-to-date and get links to where to download the latest updates.

 Use online services

 There are hundreds of free online services that can help make using your computer easier, more productive, and more enjoyable.
 See our top 10 online services for a listing of our favorites.